-Either if you do not feel comfortable talking directly to us or if you aren’t satisfied with the outcome, please contact the Conflict Transformation Weave directly who will follow this procedure.
+If you do not feel comfortable talking directly to Escape Your Chains or if you aren’t satisfied with the outcome, please contact the Conflict Transformation Weave directly.
+This is from them:

 1. Initiate the process by emailing firstname.lastname@example.org with brief details

 2. A member of Conflict Transformation Weave contacts you and has a first ‘triage’ discussion to see what response is necessary.
 Note: If the issue involves someone in the CTW, we will ask another trainer to have this conversation.
 See here for current members of the CTW